How To Achieve Your Goals: Tips To Help You Succeed

 Can’t find it?

-Are you sure it’s not shoved to the back of your junk drawer?
+Are you sure it’s not shoved into the back of your junk drawer?
 Also known as the land of every instruction manual that will most likely never be looked at but still hasn’t been thrown away!
 Dang junk drawers!

 So, you have some goals.
 Awesome.
 What now?